-If you have some technical knowledge then you can take the plentyMarkets to Shopware Connector plugin from the GitHub and try yourself.
+If you have some technical knowledge you can take the Plentymarkets to the Shopware Connector plugin from the GitHub and try yourself.
 That connector can be used to switch from Plentymarkets to Shopware.
-But if you are not so familiar with the code and have less experience in this field then alphanauten‘s Shopware Expert Team can help you out.
+If you are not so familiar with the code and have less experience in this field than the alphanauten‘s Shopware Expert Team can help you out.
 Just contact our team and have a free consultation!

 How to Login plentyMarkets?

 Logging into Plentymarkets is very easy.
 Just follow the steps and you will be there!
 First of all, go to the Plentymarket Place homepage and then click on login in the upper right corner.
 Now open the login window.
 Here you need to enter your login credentials.
 Now simply click on Login.
 Yahooo!
 You are logged into your Plentymarket Place account!

 Now you can easily find the right project partner for your business by listening to our system within Plentymarkets.
 Not only you may advertise individual projects, but you can also specify what plugins or settings you want to be implemented.
 From development to the design of your online store, there is no limit to what you can do on Plentymarkets.